ArshadAman/FlipkartClone/README.md

-# FlipkartClone
+# Flipkart Clone
-this is a flipkart homepage clone
+This is a flipkart homepage clone